DimEvil/VISdatapaper/paper.md

 Flemish government

-##Acknowledgements
+## Acknowledgements

-The authors would like to thank everybody who contributed in one way or another to the creation of these datasets and this datapaper.
-Especially, the fishing team of the Research Institute for Nature and Forest, the talent they have for catching fish is unmatched.
-Also the work of INBO's Lifewatch team, the Belgian Biodiversity Platform and GBIF in making this all possible is much appreciated.
+The authors would like to thank everybody who contributed to the creation of these datasets and paper, including [LifeWatch INBO](http://lifewatch.inbo.be), the [Belgian Biodiversity Platform](http://www.biodiversity.be), and [GBIF](http://www.gbif.org).
+Special thanks to the fishing team at the INBO for their unmatched talent for catching fish.

 # References cited within the metadata